fdeblasio/pokeemerald-expansion/notes.md

 - Once more changes are made, consolidate commits on develop branch again

 ### Pokémon
-- Double check that all Gen1 Pokemon have updated movesets
+- Double check that all Gen1 Pokémon have updated movesets
     - Next do all starters/beasts/bugs/birds/etc.
     - Not including cross-gen evos or regionals or already updated:
         7 88